This course is designed for all security and investigation personnel.

-Upon completion of this course you will be able to:
+When you have completed this course you will be able to:

-- Recall that note taking is the foundation of an investigation, and poor notes may lead to poor report writing and to poor testimony
+- Recall that note taking is the foundation of an investigation, and poor notes may lead to poor report writing and to poor testimony.

-- Compose your notes so that the event can be recalled months or years later
+- Compose your notes so that the event can be recalled months or years later.

-- Compose your notes and adhere to both legal requirements and your agency’s policy
+- Compose your notes and adhere to both legal requirements and your agency’s policy.

-- Recall that, as an officer, you must prepare your investigative notebook at the beginning of each shift
+- Recall that, as an officer, you must prepare your investigative notebook at the beginning of each shift.

-- Describe and record in your notes the details of an incident in a clear, concise, factual, and professional manner
+- Describe and record in your notes the details of an incident in a clear, concise, factual, and professional manner.

-- Recall that you must articulate your justification for the use of force
+- Recall that you must articulate your justification for the use of force.

-- Compose your notes according to the guidelines when no investigative notebook is available
+- Compose your notes according to the guidelines when no investigative notebook is available.

-- Ensure that you exclude any information that may reveal a confidential informant
+- Ensure that you exclude any information that may reveal a confidential informant.

-- Recall your organization’s policy regarding confidential informants and note taking
+- Recall your organization’s policy regarding confidential informants and note taking.

-- Evaluate your notes for completeness and accuracy
+- Evaluate your notes for completeness and accuracy.

 Content for this course was provided by the Alberta Association of Chiefs of Police (AACP).